What is the difference between using free applications and paying for satellite imagery?

 Bird.i provides users with RGB-based optical imagery in a .png format.
 We do not provide shortwave infrared (SWIR), synthetic-aperture radar (SAR), light imaging, detection and ranging (LIDAR) imagery or GeoTIFF downloads.

-Can I get a trial before purchasing a Bird.i subscription?
+Can I get a demo before purchasing a Bird.i subscription?

-Yes, we offer business users a free 10 day trial.
-All you have to do is register for a trial here with your corporate e-mail address and we’ll activate you.
-If you’re interested in finding out more about the platform and how it could benefit your business specifically, why not request a customised demo here.
+Yes, we offer business users a free demo.
+All you have to do is register here with your corporate e-mail address and we’ll get in touch to arrange a suitable time.
+A customised demo is a great way to find out out more about the platform and how it could benefit your business.

 How do I arrange a customised demo?